encyclopedia-of-code/tiny-graphics-assignments/README.md

 Students were enabled by tiny-graphics.js to efficiently learn the mathematical underpinnings of graphics.

-Github-based programming assignments linked below used the tiny-graphics.js framework.
-They are custom assignments made for UCLA's computer graphics course.
+The tiny-graphics.js framework is what powered the custom Github-based programming assignments linked below.
+These new assignments were used for UCLA's computer graphics course in Spring 2019.

 [Assignment #1: JavaScript Workflow Tutorial](https://github.com/intro-graphics-master/a1_s19)
 (Scroll down to the readme portion)